-Deborah Kip and four of her children are shown on a terrace elaborately appointed with entwined caryatids who support a bower, a setting that indicates the status of the family group.
-Further richness is evident in Deborah Kip's elegantly embroidered skirt and lustrous blouse and cap.
-Perched on the back of her chair is a blue-gray parrot, a symbol of aristocratic wealth and an allusion, in Christian art, to the perfect mother, the Virgin Mary.
-At the rear George holds back a curtain; Elizabeth, dressed entirely in black, is serene and composed; and Susan rests her arms on her mother's knee and tilts her head, returning our gaze.
-Despite the elegant setting and the bravura brushwork, Rubens controlled the composition so that we are not allowed to lose sight of the tender relationship between a mother and her children.
+Deborah Kip and four of her children are shown on a terrace elaborately appointed with entwined caryatids that support a bower, a setting that points to the family's elevated status.
+Their prosperity is also evident in Deborah Kip's elegantly embroidered skirt and lustrous blouse and cap.
+Perched on her chair is a blue-gray parrot, a symbol of aristocratic wealth and an allusion in Christian art to the Virgin Mary, the perfect mother.
+As she holds the baby on her lap, son George holds back a curtain; Elizabeth, dressed entirely in black, is serene and composed; and Susan rests her arms on her mother's knee and returns our gaze.
+Despite the elegant setting and the bravura brushwork, Rubens controlled the composition so that the tender relationship between the mother and her children remains the focus.

 Possibly Hélène Fourment [1614-1673], widow of the artist, Antwerp, by 1646; possibly John Robartes, 1st earl of Radnor [1606-1685], Lord Privy Seal to Charles II, London; possibly by inheritance to his son, Charles Bodville Robartes, 2nd earl of Radnor [1660-1723], London; (his sale, at his residence, London, 22-29 April 1724, no. 86, as by Van Dyck); Thomas Scawen, London; (his sale, at his residence, London, 25-28 January 1743, no. 49, bought in, possibly by Mr. Borroughs, a relative of Thomas Scawen); "A Gent of the Law"; Sampson Gideon, Esq.
 [1699-1762], Belvedere, Erith, Kent, before 1755; by inheritance to his son, Sir Sampson Gideon [assumed surname Eardley in 1789], 1st and last baron Spalding [1745-1824], Belvedere; by inheritance to his daughter, Charlotte-Elizabeth, and her husband, Sir Culling Smith, 2nd bt.
 [1768-1829], Belvedere; by inheritance to their son, Sir Culling Eardley Smith, 3rd bt. [later Sir Culling Eardley Eardley, 1805-1863], Belvedere, and Bedwell Park, near Hatfield, Hertfordshire; (his sale, Christie, Manson & Woods, London, 30 June 1860, no. 21, bought in); by inheritance to his daughters, Frances Selena Eardley [Mrs. Culling Hanbury], Bedwell Park, and Isabella Maria Eardley [Mrs. William Henry Freemantle, d.
 1901]; by inheritance, by 1927, to Colonel Francis E. Fremantle and Edward V.E.
 Fremantle, Esq.; purchased 5 August 1971 through (Thomas Agnew & Sons, Ltd., London) by NGA.